BzGEO/forest_cover_change/README.md

 5. The [eMapR Lab](https://emapr.ceoas.oregonstate.edu/) at [Oregon State University](https://oregonstate.edu/) also has great resources on LandTrendr that we highly recommend: https://emapr.github.io/LT-GEE/landtrendr.html.

 ## Context
 These scripts were originally developed in the 2020-2024 timeframe at the [SERVIR](https://science.nasa.gov/category/missions/servir/) Science Coordination Office at the [NASA Marshall Space Flight Center](https://www.nasa.gov/marshall/) for collaborative work done in Central America and Amazonia.
 The scripts were recently updated to the 2025 dry season.
+This work also builds off of the Global Land Cover Change Algorithm Intercomparison effort implemented across the SERVIR network in the 2021-2023 timeframe, and led by Drs.
+[Africa Flores-Anderson](https://github.com/africaf) of NASA MSFC, and Stephanie Spera and [Yunuen Reygadas Langarica](https://github.com/yreygadas) of the University of Richmond.

 ## Citation